Why is Vitamin B12 Important?

 Vitamin B12 Deficiency Anaemia

 Lack of Vitamin B12 is called Vitamin B12 deficiency anaemia.
 This condition causes your body to produce larger than normal red blood cells, which are unable to transport enough oxygen (haemoglobin) to your tissues.
 How does this affect your hair?
 When your body is short of oxygen, it channels its available supply to your vital organs to keep them alive, rather than to your hair follicles.
 Without oxygen, your hair follicles cease to function properly, and your hair may fall out.

 Vitamin B12 deficiency can occur if you have a condition called pernicious anaemia — when your body is unable to absorb B12 through the foods you eat.
 It can also happen if your diet lacks foods rich in Vitamin B12, or if you are taking certain medications that block B12 absorption.

 Its symptoms include (but are not limited to):

 It is preferable to obtain the Vitamin B12 you need through your diet, rather than supplements.
-However, sometimes this is not possible, either due to dietary restrictions, illness, stress, the consumption of too many processed foods and/or a hectic lifestyle.
-In these cases, and when hair loss is an issue, a combination of both supplements, such as Philip Kingsley TRICHO COMPLEX, and an improvement to the diet, is best for encouraging re-growth of hair when loss and/or thinning is an issue.
-Unfortunately, and again because your hair is a non-essential tissue, it is also usually the last thing to benefit from improvements to the diet and so supplements can be extremely helpful.
+However, sometimes this is not possible, due to factors such as dietary restrictions, illness, medication, or a hectic lifestyle.
+When hair loss and/or thinning is an issue, a combination of supplements (such as Philip Kingsley Tricho Complex) and a healthy diet is best for encouraging re-growth.

 Foods Rich in Vitamin B12